National Vaccination Day

 Importance Of Vaccination

-Vaccination is one of the most effective and cost-effective ways to cure the spread of infectious diseases and save lives.
+Vaccination is one of the most effective ways to cure the spread of infectious diseases and save lives.
 Vaccines work by stimulating the immune system to produce an immune response that can protect the body from the targeted disease.
 Vaccination can help prevent infectious diseases such as diphtheria, tetanus, hepatitis B, and many more.

 Vaccines Can Prevent Epidemics

 Prevention of outbreaks: When a disease outbreak occurs, vaccination can help prevent it further.
-This is because people who are vaccinated are less likely to become infected and therefore there is a low chance of getting the disease.
+This is because people who are vaccinated are less likely to become infected, and therefore, there is a low chance of getting the disease.